barringer/gwenbell.com/writing.md

 + Rooftop dance parties in Brooklyn.
 Yahahahah.

-+ When someone says they read something I wrote and it lit them up
++ When someone says they read something I wrote and it lit them up.

-+ Drinking just-off-the-boil espresso from a tiny sake cup
++ Drinking just-off-the-boil espresso from a tiny sake cup.

 + Tiny gardens, hidden in nooks in huge cities.
 Like leaves growing in cracks in the pavement.

 + Talking with dead people.
 I was grateful to write Terminal last month.
-Grateful the faeries were willing to act as medium
+Grateful the faeries were willing to act as medium.

-+ Nina Simone's voice
++ Nina Simone's voice.

-+ Hot, slow, long baths
++ Hot, slow, long baths.

 Compersion.
 I'll keep adding to the polylog as it occurs to me to do so.
 For now, I gotta go do lesson four of Learn Python the Hard Way.
 Because that's what Gittip is built on, Python.
 And I derive pleasure from contributing to the open source world.